Dxyk/Angular-Udemy/Angular/Section 5 Components and Databinding Deep Dive/README.md

 `@Input` allows component properties to be bind from outside, the parent component.

 `@Output` allows parent components to listen to events emitted from the component.

+### Lesson 71 - Understanding View Encapsulation

+Angular enforces the **view** of the component to be encapsulated within the component.
+E.g. style definitions in the parent component does not apply to the child components.
+To achieve this, Angular adds generated classes to the HTML elements to distinguish elements in each component.